nicolelun/my-portfolio/_projects/walkers/walkers.md

 video-sequence: https://www.youtube.com/embed/uXvi8UFX9_s
 ---

-Caretakers and careerists, connected and individual, women start their morning in this video short.
+Careerists and caretakers, individual and connected, women start their journey with a walk.